opulencephp/Opulence/application/rdev/views/README.md

 #### Builders

 Repetitive tasks such as setting up template should not be done in controllers.
 That should to dedicated classes called `Builders`.
 A `Builder` is a class that does any setup on a template after it is created by the factory.
 You can register a `Builder` to a template so that each time that template is loaded by the factory, the builders are run.
-Register builders via `ITemplate::registerBuilder()`.
+Register builders via `ITemplateFactory::registerBuilder()`.
 Your builder classes must implement `RDev\Views\IBuilder`.
 It's recommended that you register your builders via a [`Bootstrapper`](/application/rdev/applications#bootstrappers).

 Let's take a look at an example: